 To recap, the prices in Getty Images will always be significantly higher than in other online outlets, but as with everything, you get what you pay for.
 In the case of Getty, you’re paying for prestige, quality, reliability, variety and exclusive, unique content.

-If you go for Rights Managed images, the cost depends entirely on your intended use.
-It can fall anywhere between a couple hundred and a several thousands of dollars.
+With their previous Rights Managed images, the cost depends entirely on your intended use.
+It can fall anywhere between a couple of hundred and several thousands of dollars.